-For you to get the most out of your calligraphy, you first need to become familiar with the three most basic calligraphy skills.
-They are described (and illustrated!) below.
+To learn how to write calligraphy, you need to be familiar with the three most basic calligraphy skills described (and illustrated) below.

 Calligraphy requires very few special items to start with.
 Luckily, too, they’re mostly simple and inexpensive: